 The Federal Government announced reforms to the WET rebate in May 2016 that will tighten eligibility for the rebate and reduce the annual rebate cap.
-Implementation details are to be resolved through further consultation with industry.
+Full details can be found on the Australian Taxation Office website.

-In August 2016, Cider Australia released a new Position Statement on WET Reform.
+In May 2018, Cider Australia released a new position on cider taxation:

-- only cider and perry made from 100% Australian apple and pear juice should be eligible for the WET rebate given its production directly benefits rural and regional Australia, and cider and perry made from imported juice concentrate should not be eligible.
-Savings from this reform should be allocated to activities that promote cider tourism and exports.
+In line with these reforms, we believe that only cider and perry made from 100% Australian apple and pear juice should be eligible for the producer rebate given its production directly benefits rural and regional Australia.

 Food standards code and labelling laws

 Country of Origin Labelling

 Cider is like wine and is made from fermented juice, in this case the juice of apples and pears.
 The origin of the juice in cider is an important consideration for many consumers, and Cider Australia believes that labels on cider should identify the country of origin of the juice.

 The Federal Government introduced a new Country of Origin Labelling system in 2016.
 Cider, as an alcoholic beverage, is classed as a non-priority food under the new rules.
 Non-priority foods must include a country of origin claim on labels.
 As a ‘substantially transformed’ product, the country of origin statement for cider must relate to where the product was ‘made’ (fermented), rather than where the ingredients were ‘grown’.
 As a result, cider labels do not need to identify the origin of the juice.

 Did you know there is no minimum juice content in products labelled as cider in Australia?
 This is is a stark contrast to the situation in other key cider producing countries such as the UK – which has a 35% minimum juice requirement, and the United States – where cider must contain at least 50% juice.